rloos289/Intro_PingPong/README.md

 * _Open the console to confirm that javascript and jQuery are running_

 ## Behavior Driven Development
-form prevents user from entering non-numeric characters
+_form prevents user from entering non-numeric characters_
   * Example Input: 'apple'
-  * Example Output: system does not register input when user inputs number, system generates a list of all preceding numbers including the inputted one, and pushes them to an array
+  * Example Output: system does not register input _when user inputs number, system generates a list of all preceding numbers including the inputted one, and pushes them to an array_
   * Example Input: 5
   * Example Output: [1,2,3,4,5]
-loop goes through each number if it is divisible by 3 replaces it with 'ping'
+_loop goes through each number if it is divisible by 3 replaces it with 'ping'_
   * Example Input: [1,2,3,4,5]
   * Example Output: [1,2,ping,4,5]
-same loop goes through each number if it is divisible by 5 replaces it with 'pong'
+_same loop goes through each number if it is divisible by 5 replaces it with 'pong'_
   * Example Input: [1,2,ping,4,5]
   * Example Output: [1,2,ping,4,pong]
-same loop goes through each number and if both previous conditions were true replaces it with 'ping-pong'
+_same loop goes through each number and if both previous conditions were true replaces it with 'ping-pong'_
   * Example Input: [10,11,12,13,14,15]
   * Example Output: [pong,11,ping,13,14,ping-pong]
-prints string to empty ul tag on the page
+_prints string to empty ul tag on the page_
   * Example Input: pong 11 ping 13 14 ping-pong
-  * Example Output: pong *11 *ping *13 *14 *ping-pong*
+  * Example Output: <li>pong</li> <li>11</li> <li>ping</li> <li>13</li> <li>14</li> <li>ping-pong</li>
-when user enters a different number, page generates a new list
+_when user enters a different number, page generates a new list_
   * Example Input: (first input 45), now input 5
   * Example Output: 1,2,ping,4,pong